seen91/FireFoxTabVolumeControl/README.md

 4. Use the master volume control at the top to adjust all tabs at once
 5. Changes apply immediately as you adjust the volume

+## Project Structure

+The extension has been refactored for better organization:

+- **src/background/** - Background service worker files for tab monitoring and state management
+- **src/core/** - Core audio functionality and content scripts
+- **src/site-handlers/** - Site-specific implementations (YouTube, Reddit, etc.)
+- **src/ui/** - Popup interface and UI management
+- **src/utils/** - Utility functions and shared services
+- **src/icons/** - Extension icons

+See [src/README.md](src/README.md) for a detailed breakdown of the project structure.

 ## Technical Details

 The add-on uses the Web Audio API to modify audio output:
 - Values below 100% reduce volume normally
 - Values above 100% amplify the audio (similar to a preamplifier)
 - Maximum amplification is 500%, which is usually sufficient for most quiet media

+### How it Works

+1. **Audio Detection**: The extension detects tabs playing audio using Firefox's built-in audio indicators and additional detection methods.

+2. **Volume Control**:
+   - For standard volume reduction (0-100%): Uses the native HTML5 media element volume property.
+   - For volume amplification (100-500%): Creates an AudioContext with a GainNode to boost the audio signal.

+3. **Site-Specific Handling**: Custom handlers for sites like YouTube and Reddit which implement audio in non-standard ways.

 ## License